Forestry and climate change

 Regional workshop on forests, rangelands and climate change

 FAO has together with partners conducted regional workshops on forests, rangelands and climate change aimed at taking stock of countries ongoing efforts related to forests, rangelands and climate change and to identify priorities for cooperative work.
-The two most recent workshops took focused on the Southern Africa sub region and the Near East region.
 Please find below the link to the workshop pages:

 Regional Analyses on Forest and Climate Change